-Wall Street Breakfast: Looking Back On The Best Month In Decades

 Listen on the go!
 A daily podcast of Wall Street Breakfast will be available by 8:00 a.m. on Seeking Alpha, iTunes, Stitcher and Spotify.

 Looking back on the best month in decadesWall Street closed lower yesterday, but enthusiasm about vaccines helped drive historical performances for the averages in November.
 The S&P 500 (SP500) rose 10.9% for the month, its best November ever.
 The DJIA (DJI) gained 11.9% for its best month (at any point in the year) since 1987, and the Nasdaq (COMP) rose 11.8% for its best November since 2001.
-Energy (NYSEARCA:XLE) was by far the best monthly sector performer, up more than 30%.
-Other cyclical plays like financials (NYSEARCA:XLF) and Industrials (NYSEARCA:XLI) placed second and third.
-Defensive sectors trailed in November, with utilities (NYSEARCA:XLU) actually falling into the red.
+Energy (XLE) was by far the best monthly sector performer, up more than 30%.
+Other cyclical plays like financials (XLF) and Industrials (XLI) placed second and third.
+Defensive sectors trailed in November, with utilities (XLU) actually falling into the red.

 Moderna's COVID vaccine scheduled for FDA review on Dec.
 17

-Moderna (NASDAQ:MRNA) earlier on Monday asked U.S. and European health regulators to authorize use of its COVID-19 vaccine after a full analysis of its pivotal study showed it to be 94.1% effective - with 100% efficacy in preventing severe infection.
+Moderna (MRNA) earlier on Monday asked U.S. and European health regulators to authorize use of its COVID-19 vaccine after a full analysis of its pivotal study showed it to be 94.1% effective - with 100% efficacy in preventing severe infection.
 A panel of outside experts advising the U.S. FDA will meet Dec.
 17 to review the evidence for Moderna's vaccine and vote on whether to recommend that the agency authorize its emergency use.
 A similar meeting has been set for Dec.
-10 for the Pfizer (NYSE:PFE)/BioNTech (NASDAQ:BNTX) vaccine.
+10 for the Pfizer (PFE)/BioNTech (BNTX) vaccine.
 It is unclear how long the FDA will take to make a decision, but Moderna CEO Stéphane Bancel says it is possible the agency could decide within a few days of the advisory panel meeting, or between Dec.
 18-20.
 While both vaccines have shown more than 90% efficacy, mRNA-1273's less-rigorous distribution and shipping requirements give the Moderna drug a slight edge.
 Both nonetheless will be used given current production constraints.
 Moderna rose more than 20% yesterday, its market cap reaching $60B.
 It’s higher by another 12% in premarket action.
 (18 comments)

 Exxon slashing workforce, taking up to $20B charge

-Completing its strategic review, Exxon (NYSE:XOM) expects 15% global workforce reductions by the end of 2021.
+Completing its strategic review, Exxon (XOM) expects 15% global workforce reductions by the end of 2021.
 Capital spending next year is seen at $16B-$19B, and then $20B-$25B annually through 2025.
 Next up is elimination of less strategic assets like certain dry gas resources in the Appalachian and Rocky Mountains, Oklahoma, Texas, Louisiana and Arkansas in the United States, and in western Canada and Argentina.
 That’s expected to produce a mammoth, non-cash, after-tax charge of $17B-$20B in Q4.
 CEO Darren Woods on the moves: "Continued emphasis on high-grading the asset base - through exploration, divestment and prioritization of advantaged development opportunities - will improve earnings power and cash generation, and rebuild balance sheet capacity to manage future commodity price cycles while working to maintain a reliable dividend."
 (144 comments)

 Amazon Web Services installing Macs to enable remote Apple app development

-Amazon.com (NASDAQ:AMZN) and Apple (NASDAQ:AAPL) are teaming on a new cloud computing offering using Mac OS, a move to support a growing customer audience developing apps for Apple devices.
+Amazon.com (AMZN) and Apple (AAPL) are teaming on a new cloud computing offering using Mac OS, a move to support a growing customer audience developing apps for Apple devices.
 Amazon Web Services will make Apple computers available in its data centers, starting with the Mac Mini.
 That will enable Apple developers to create and test apps remotely rather than maintaining their own machines.
 And those developers could help feed Apple's increasing pivot toward software and services.
-And it offers an edge (for now) over big-cloud rivals Microsoft (NASDAQ:MSFT) and Google (GOOG, GOOGL), which don't yet offer access to Macs.
+And it offers an edge (for now) over big-cloud rivals Microsoft (MSFT) and Google (GOOG, GOOGL), which don't yet offer access to Macs.
 The initial computers will be a version of Mac Mini that has been previously available - they've just been adapted to work with Amazon's cloud and security infrastructure, and have Wi-Fi and Bluetooth turned off - but those will be updated as Apple launches new equipment (and Apple just unveiled a Mac Mini powered by its own M1 chip).
 (15 comments)

 Bitcoin survives Thanksgiving plunge, rushes back over $19K to new record